PSP92/css-grid/README.md

 ### Flexbox and CSS Grid - Together

 Both Flexbox and CSS Grid are almost always used in tandem.
-As we already have mentioned Grid is for the overall layout and Flexbox for content.
+As has already been mentioned Grid is use for the overall layout and Flexbox for content.

 So let's add some content that you are familiar with such as a nav.

 Let's edit the Header element to comment out the existing code.